-This Neighbourhood Plan has been prepared in accordance with all relevant primary and secondary legislation, which is principally Schedule 4B of the Town and Country Planning Act 1990, as amended by the Localism Act 2011, and the Neighbourhood Planning (General) Regulations 2012 (as later amended).
-This ensures that the plan policies meet the 'basic conditions'.
+This Neighbourhood Plan draft has been prepared in accordance with all relevant primary and secondary legislation, which is principally Schedule 4B of the Town and Country Planning Act 1990, as amended by the Localism Act 2011, and the Neighbourhood Planning (General) Regulations 2012 (as later amended).
+This ensures that the plan policies are procedurally sound in their preparation and meet the 'basic conditions'.